NachtRaveVL/Lepton-FLiR-Arduino/README.md

 This library allows communication with boards running a Lepton FLiR thermal camera module.
 It provides a wide range of functionality from adjustable temperature display mode, fast chip select enable/disable routines, to exposing the full functionality of the thermal camera itself.

+Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might want to ensure BUFFER_LENGTH (or I2C_BUFFER_LENGTH) and WIRE_INTERFACES_COUNT is properly defined for any architecture used.

 Dependencies include Scheduler if on a ARM/ARMD architecture (e.g. Due/Zero/etc.), but usage can be disabled via library setup header defines or custom build flags.

 Parts of this library are derived from the Lepton FLiR software development SDK, Copyright 2011,2012,2013,2014 FLIR Systems - Commercial Vision Systems.

 Note that this library *requires* a fast microcontroller - on the order of hundreds of MHz - in order to process the SPI-based image data transfer under the set frame period of 26fps, or 38.46ms.
 See Section 4.2.2.3.2 of the datasheet concerning VoSPI synchronization for more information.

-The datasheet for the IC is available from <https://lepton.flir.com/wp-content/uploads/2019/02/flir-lepton-engineering-datasheet-203.pdf>.
+The datasheet for the IC is available at <https://lepton.flir.com/wp-content/uploads/2019/02/flir-lepton-engineering-datasheet-203.pdf>.
-Additional interface documentation is available from <https://www.flir.com/globalassets/imported-assets/document/flir-lepton-software-interface-description-document.pdf>.
+Additional interface documentation is available at <https://www.flir.com/globalassets/imported-assets/document/flir-lepton-software-interface-description-document.pdf>.

 ## Supported Microcontrollers